An iterative method for the solution of Laplace-like equations in high and very high space dimensions: The iterative procedure

+The practical feasibility of the approach depends on the representation of the tensors involved and the access to the Fourier transforms of the functions represented by them.
 A central task not discussed here is the recompression of the data between the iteration steps in order to keep the amount of work and storage under control, a problem common to all tensor-oriented iterative methods.
 If one fixes the accuracy in the single coordinate directions, the process reduces to an iteration on the space of the functions defined on a given high-dimensional cubic grid, functions that are stored in a compressed tensor format.
 There exist highly efficient, linear algebra-based techniques for recompressing such data.
 A problem in the given context may be that the in this framework naturally looking discrete $\ell_2$-norm of the tensors does not match the underlying norms of the continuous problem.
 Another open question is the overall complexity of the process.
 A difficulty with our approach is that the given operators do not split into sums of operators that act separately on a single variable or a small group of variables, a fact that complicates the application of techniques such as of those in \cite{Bachmayr-Dahmen} or \cite{Dahmen-DeVore-Grasedyck-Sueli}.
 For more information on tensor-oriented solution methods for partial differential equations, see the monographs \cite{Hackbusch_1} and \cite{Khoromskij} of Hackbusch and of Khoromskij and Bachmayr's comprehensive survey article \cite{Bachmayr}.